chenweize250/MHott/feedback.md

 Both scripts look good, very efficient use of MATLAB in the script.
 ## 1.28
-It looks like you have yet to push your problem 5 progress.
 I looked again at problem 3 python script and I'm still getting some odd output :(, Let's look at this tomorrow.

+Problem 5

+Looks great, the graphs appear correct.
+One little nitpick is the labels on the axes - it's probably good to keep them as short as possible.